oatlog/oatlog/doc/planning_report/main.typ

 Additionally, ad-hoc passes implemented as arbitrary transforms on the compiler's intermediate representation are difficult to model formally and to prove correct.

-The unlocking half of the issue can be avoided by replacing globally rewriting passes with local rewrites.
+The unlocking half of the issue can be avoided by replacing global rewrite passes with local rewrites.
 These local rewrites can be expressed within some framework that tracks dependencies and thus incrementally applies them until reaching a fix point.
 This avoids the computational inefficiency of having to reprocess the entire code with repeated passes, while at the same time not